rscarlisle/yeoman_install_guide/Readme.md

 * System requirements - check the version of OS X. Some versions may be incompatible with a Yeoman install.
 * List of software - brew, npm, nodejs, yeoman, bower, grunt.
 Check current and latest versions.
-* Project management - create a project folder test purposes.
+* Project management - create a project folder tests.
 Plus, track time with project mgt s/w ie chrometa & trello.
-* CLI navigation - know how to work from the command line, creating and editing configuration files and symlinks, etc.
+* CLI navigation - involves working from command line, creating/editing configuration files & symlinks, etc.
-* Permissions - should you be using sudo, and if so, what potential problems does it introduce?
+* Permissions - do you use sudo; if so, what potential problems does it introduce?
 Better alternative(s)?
-* Help resources - Stackoverflow, groups & community help, helpful links and search strings… Post questions, bugs…
+* Help resources - Stackoverflow, groups, community, helpful links and search strings… Post questions, bugs…
-* Document tasks - logging your experiences, insights, terminal activity log, challenges, defeats, and victories.
+* Document tasks - logging your experiences, insights, terminal activity log, challenges, defeats, & victories.
 * Time management - did you complete the install within a reasonable time frame - time expectations met?
-* Conclusion - did this article properly guide you successfully through the install process?
+* Conclusion - did article properly guide you successfully through - install process?
 Are you confident?
 Pleased?
 * Time/cost required to complete project - estimated @ 5 hours ~> professional time invested @ $500.

 ###System requirements
 My Macbook Pro 2009 is snow leopard - 10.6.8.
 Does my Mac meet the system requirements for installing Yeoman?
 If the answer is yes, I'm good to go.
 If not, I just saved myself a day of wasted time and frustration.
-Where are the best places to get that question answered? [research this step, and return with details and answers…].
+Where are the best places to get that question answered?

 While confirming system requirements you can also confirm the software you will need.
 Is there a different combination?